-The primary purpose of the millage renewal proposal on the May 2nd ballot is to renew the current millage for Lake Michigan College, which expires with the 2023 tax levy, for another 20 years.
-The current millage generates nearly 30 percent of LMC’s total operational budget.
+The primary purpose of the millage renewal proposal on the August 8th ballot is to renew the current millage for Lake Michigan College, which expires with the 2023 tax levy, for another 20 years.
+The current millage generates nearly 25% of LMC’s total operational budget.
 Revenue from this millage provides essential financial support to LMC's programs and services.

 “This is a renewal of critical funding that the community has previously voted to support,” Lake Michigan College President Dr. Trevor Kubatzke said.
 “It is important to note that we are not seeking any tax increase.
 This proposal would freeze the LMC tax rate for district residents for the next 20 years.”

 The ballot proposal is designed to continue supporting the education, training, and community such as:

 - A positive economic impact on the community that totals more than $400 million a year.
 This includes the economic and social impact of LMC alumni, workforce training, and college operations.

 - Providing everyone the opportunity to earn a certificate, a degree, or a new skill to start, advance or change their career.

 - Providing students with an affordable option for completing their first two years of college before transferring to a four-year college to complete a bachelor’s degree.

 - Delivering innovative programs including Early/Middle College and Dual Enrollment to high school students to save district residents money and provide access to in-demand careers.

 - Preparing the local workforce for existing and emerging careers in industries such as healthcare, cybersecurity, and the convergence of IT and business.